-Well, experts suggest and I too believe that preamp is not an important part of home theater but still its presence brings many significant changes to the sound experience that you have to think twice before considering it a least important part.
+Well, experts suggest and I too believe that preamp is not an important part of home theater but still its presence brings many significant changes to the sound experience that you have to think twice before considering it the least important part.
 So, why use a preamp and a power amp?

-The reason to use a preamp and power amp is to supply needed power with clean signals without clipping to the speakers.
+At A Glance: The reason to use a preamp and power amp is to supply needed power with clean signals without clipping to the speakers.

 Keep reading as we will discuss many more aspects and will understand this one aspect in detail.
 Don’t forget to read the stats of the poll that I have conducted on Facebook Group.
-You will get an idea of how people are valuing preamp and power amp combo.
+You will get an idea of how people are valuing the preamp and power amp combo.

 Situation Without Preamp In The Chain